Pranav11247/Greeding-Card/README.md

-# Greeding-Card
+# Greeting-Card
-I have created a very basic birthday greeding card
+I have created a very basic birthday greeting card